Skip to content

 >>> client = GithubClient(backend=httpx)

-You can use UtilMeta’s response template to elegantly parse Client the response from the request function of a class.
-The response template should be declared in Client the request function ** Returns a value type hint ** of the class, and it needs to be declared as a response class that inherits from Response, or use Union multiple response classes combined.
-For example, the following is an example of Client a login interface class
+You can use UtilMeta’s response template to elegantly parse the response from the request function of a Client class.
+The response template should be declared at the return type of the function, and it needs to be declared as a response class that inherits from Response, or use Union to combine multiple response classes.
+For example, the following is an example of a login client class.

 from utilmeta.core import cli, api, request, response